 Although the business can be easily grasped by anyone, it will be easier if you’re genuinely interested in the science and technical aspects of water purification.

 In general, products sold in water refilling stations are of three varieties:

 - Purified water – made by removing all impurities or “hardness” of the water through reverse osmosis.
-Drinking it helps reduce your chances of developing gallstones.
+Drinking this helps reduce your chances of developing gallstones.
 It also absorbs toxins from your body and flushes them out through your urinary system.

 - Alkaline water – or alkalized ionized water is produced by removing the acid content of the water and increasing its pH level.
 Alkaline water helps reduce the acid in our bloodstream, boosts metabolism, and prevents oxidation which leads to premature aging and diseases.

-Step 3: Conduct a feasibility study.
+3. Conduct a feasibility study.

 A feasibility study is a process of assessing a business idea in terms of practicality and its likelihood to succeed.

 To produce a reliable feasibility study, the following factors are explored in great detail:

 - Competition: How many similar businesses already exist in your area?
 The more competitors you have, the more difficult it is to penetrate the market.